kartikchincholikar/Badminton-Analysis/README.md

 fo   : the error was forced\
 won  : the rally was won by the player in question.

-Each of these tokens are represented as vectors (distributed or one hot) and can be fed to an RNN.
+Each of these tokens are represented as vectors (distributed or one hot) and can be fed as input to an RNN.